 - Cover letter

 - Copyright form

 The details of formatting these files are provided below.

-Manuscripts submitted to IJRA must be submitted in the format described below.
-Articles that do not meet the journal’s style will not be peer reviewed or considered for publication.
+Manuscripts submitted to the International Journal of Regional Anaesthesia (IJRA) must be submitted in the format described below.
+Articles that do not meet the journal’s style will not be peer-reviewed or considered for publication.
 All articles should be no more than 3500 words long with a maximum of 50 references and 10 figures.
 Manuscripts should also contain an abstract of up to 350 words.
-Article will only be accepted for peer review in the following format:
+The article will only be accepted for peer review in the following format:

 - Cover Page